Rigid Core Luxury Vinyl Review and how to install luxury vinyl planking.

-Today, I’m sharing about the luxury vinyl plank installation (we did it ourselves!), more about the durable floor option that we chose, color and more.
+Today, I'm sharing about the luxury vinyl plank installation (we did it ourselves!), more details about the basement floor, why we chose it, color, and more.

-As I started shopping for flooring for our basement, I knew I wanted to pick a product that would be waterproof.
+As I started shopping for the basement floor, I knew I wanted to pick a product that would be waterproof.
 If you have a basement then you know that water can sometimes be an issue.
-We took steps to help insure that we didn’t run into problems in our basement but it’s always better to play it safe.
+We took steps to help insure that we didn't run into problems in our basement but it's always better to play it safe.

 - Waterproof Flooring